 Even if a different combination came out every single draw and was never repeated, it would still take over 1,000 lifetimes (even for a typical 6 balls from 49 game) for all the combinations to appear.

-But there’s nothing to stop combinations repeating, so they will.
+But there’s nothing to stop combinations repeating in the results, so they will (see repeated lottery numbers).
 Which means it will take even longer for all combinations to be drawn.

 And remember, just because a number was drawn does not make it more or less likely next time.
 The same applies to combinations of numbers – they do not get more likely just because they haven’t been drawn yet.